JanMiksovsky/blog/posts/2023/01-21 Actual emoji selection factors.md

 ---
-title: The actual selection factors for new Unicode emoji proposals
+title: The actual selection factors for new Unicode emoji proposals?
 date: 2023-01-21
 ---